 The Thatcher Business Education Centre opened in 2013 at Oxford Saïd, made possible by a donation of £15 million by the school’s original benefactor, Wafic Saïd.
 The facility has allowed the business school to expand its teaching and executive education operations.

 Housing is not guaranteed, and students may accept accommodations offered by their college.
-Oxford Saïd students may opt into one of seven colleges exclusively for graduate students or one of the 30 colleges and six private halls for undergraduate or graduate students.
+Oxford Saïd students may opt into one of nine colleges exclusively for graduate students or one of the 30 colleges and six private halls for undergraduate or graduate students.
 Students also have the option of renting rooms off campus.

 Oxford Saïd’s Careers Service helps students with their job search, prepping for interviews and building their career-related skills.
 Senior executives specializing in different industries serve as sector consultants, offering expert advice to students in panel discussions and one-on-one meetings.
 Careers Service also organizes industry panels, case study workshops, and workshops on résumés, networking and interviewing.
 Roughly 80 companies visit Oxford Saïd each year to give corporate presentations, participate in career panel discussions, and recruit students for internships and full-time employment.

 For the class graduating in 2020, Oxford Saïd states that out of the 309 graduates who reported back to the school, 87% had secured employment within three months after graduating.
 The average salary was £71,940.

 Of those who found employment, roughly 30% went into financial services and 21% into consulting.
 Eight percent joined the social impact sector, while the remaining 41% took places in diversified industries.
 Companies that hired two or more students from the graduating Class of 2020 include Amazon, Google, EY, Deloitte and McKinsey & Company.